JAN-2003

 I rarely sell items in Good condition or less.
 You will often see items marked EXC++ or NM-.
 The + and - are used when an item falls between two grades, i.e. exc++ is 8.5 condition.

 Building a single pedal is VERY expensive, like when a car manufacturer builds a prototype or show car.
-A show car usually costs over a million dollars to build, even though the production model costs $20,000.
+A show car usually costs over a million dollars to build, even though the production model might cost $20,000.

 To build ONE pedal, we have to find the parts (sometimes takes days of hard work to find one obsolete part) then order the parts.
 Then laying out and building one pedal takes a very long time, as does testing it to make sure it works.
 But it usually will not work, then debugging can take days.